basquiat-co/basquiat-hr/coding-assignement.md

 ### Acceptance criteria

+- The service needs a bearer authentication header with the following token: "basquiat-demo-2023-a"
 - A screen/view to edit the title and description.
 - Edition should be triggered in the list and detail view
 - New values written back to the server through the API